antoniocollege/sp26-cse110-lab4/expose/javascript/part2.md

 14d. false (strict equality, no type coercion)
 14e. false (loose equality, true is converted to 1) 14f. true (boolean of non-zero numbers equals true, types are true)
+15. The == operator compares for equality after doing type conversions.
+The === operator will not do the conversion and will simply compare the two as they currently exist.